Want to drive the Iceland Ring Road?

 With our small population and mountainous terrain, we don’t have a huge amount of roads in Iceland, but the ones we do have are epic.
-Sweeping landscapes, tunnels through mountains, and glorious waterfalls litter the country, and one of the best ways to see them is on the iconic Route 1, Iceland’s ring road.
+Sweeping landscapes, tunnels through mountains, and glorious waterfalls litter the country, and one of the best ways to see them is on the Iceland Ring Road.

 How much time does driving the Iceland ring road take?

 Theoretically, you can complete the ring road in about 15 – 17 hours, but we really don’t recommend this.
 Even on a long weekend your time would be better spent enjoying one area, like the stunning Westfjords or the Golden Circle.
-In order to drive the ring road you need at least a week, and if you have longer then so much the better!
+To drive the ring road you need at least a week, and if you have longer then so much the better!

 There are some things to bear in mind when planning your trip;

 The weather in Iceland is crazily changeable, we frequently go from sunbathing at breakfast to eating lunch in a snowstorm, so despite the speed limit on the majority of the road being 90kph (50kph in residential areas), you may have to travel a lot slower, even in summer!

 In winter especially, the weather in the north can seem like a different country to Reykjavik, which is normally milder and less snowy.
 Sometimes the roads – even the ring road – can be closed totally.
 Be sure to check out www.road.is, www.safetravel.is, and www.vedur.is before you leave your accommodation, and several times throughout the day won’t hurt.

 Some places you may want to visit might not be directly accessible from the ring road, and just because a hike is short in distance doesn’t mean it will be short in time.
 You don’t want to be rushed.
 Then there are entire, gorgeous, regions that are nowhere near the ring road at all.
 Towns and petrol stations are spread out, and many shops don’t have long opening hours.
 Be sure to fuel up and plan ahead for food, as well as checking the opening times for non-natural attractions like spas and museums.